Synthetic worked example · No client data

 4. 04

-04 · Controlled first move
+04 · Controlled transformation slice

 In scope

-• Governed service boundary and production-like deployment
+• New service boundary

-• Parallel execution with automated result reconciliation
+• Parallel execution and result reconciliation

-Explicitly out of scope
+Out of scope

 • Whole-core replacement

-• CustomerWeb redesign
+• UI redesign

-• Cloud-provider commitment for the wider estate
+• Cloud-provider commitment

 • Decommissioning before parity is proven